saustin-aviatrix/egress-paas-demo/README.md

 # Aviatrix Egress PaaS Demo Environment

- This code will deploy 1 or more VPCs in AWS with 2 Linux workloads in different AZs running Gatus
+ This Terraform will deploy 1 or more VPCs in AWS with 2 Linux workloads in different AZs running Gatus

  Before running, please note the following: